abvee/asus-s15-vivobook-oled/power-saving/README.md

 However, the `acpi_cpufreq` driver responds correctly, so we will use it.

 There one caveat however.
-Running `cpupower frequency-info` gives us this line:
+Running `cpupower frequency-info` when we are using the `acpi_cpufreq` driver gives us this line:
 ```
 hardware limits: 400 MHz - 3.10 GHz
 ```
 Basically, we are limited to 3.10GHz instead of the advertised 4.5GHz on this laptop if we use this driver.
-That is a sacrifice I'm willing to make for more battery life, as I know if I need the performance, I can always switch back to the `intel_pstate` driver, but your preference may vary.
-It is also possible that with future kernel updates, the pstate driver becomes the better option, so I'm gonna keep testing both drivers every time.
+That is a sacrifice I'm willing to make for more battery life, as I know if I need the performance, I can always switch back to the `intel_pstate` driver by deleting this option in the kernel line , but your preference may vary.
+It is also possible that with future kernel updates, the pstate driver becomes the better option, so I'm gonna keep testing both drivers every time there is a kernel update.

 ### mem\_sleep\_default=deep and sleep in general
 Output of `cat /sys/power/state`: